-- 1. Open the Title tab.

-- 2. In the Window title field, enter the new name for the Session.
-Some variable options that can be included are listed beneath this field.

-- 3. Click OK.
+- 1. Open the Title tab. - 2.
+In the Window title field, enter the new name for the Session.
+Some variable options that can be included are listed beneath this field clicking on these inserts them into the Window title field. - 3.
+Click OK to save your changes and close the Preferences dialog box, Apply to save your changes without closing the Preferences dialog box or Cancel to close the Preferences dialog box without saving your changes.